-A set of new cable stayed bridges are set to replace the current Kosciuszko Bridge that spans over Newport Creek in New York.
-The bridge is part of Interstate 278 and it connects Brooklyn and Queens.
-As part of the early design for the new Kosciuszko Bridge, Hinman was tasked by HNTB to assess and mitigate the effect of a vehicle fire threat on the new bridge structure.
+A new nine lane cable-stayed, long-span structure replaced the former Kosciuszko Bridge that crosses over Newport Creek in New York.
+The bridge is part of Interstate 278 and connects Brooklyn and Queens.
+As part of the early design phase, Hinman assessed the effects of a vehicle fire threat on the new structure.
 In addition, we provided peer review services for the explosion mitigation design performed by HNTB.

 Hinman used the in-house program FLaME (Fire Loading and Mitigation Evaluator) to model the bridge geometry and the vehicle fire.

-Hinman also used FLaME to run a through-thickness analysis of the concrete towers.
+Hinman used FLaME to run a through-thickness analysis of the concrete towers.
 This analysis helped provide the design team with the expected critical heat penetration into the towers and a mitigation strategy to limit concrete spalling.
-Hinman was able to provide direction to the structural design team and increase resiliency of the tower in the event of a large vehicle fire threat on the roadway.
+Because of this, we were able to provide direction to the structural design team.
+Additionally, we increased resiliency of the tower in the event of a large vehicle fire threat on the roadway.

 Known for our work for design mitigation to resist explosion effects, HNTB entrusted us to review and comment on their design.
-Our comments were submitted as part of our deliverables.
+Accordingly, we submitted our comments as part of project deliverables.